issp-center-dev/DCore/doc/install.rst

       $ git clone https://github.com/issp-center-dev/DCore.git dcore.src

   The master branch basically corresponds to the latest released package, and the develop branch includes new features.
-Note that the develop branch may not be well tested and contains some bugs.
+  Note that develop branches may not be well tested and contains some bugs.

 Prerequisites
 -------------